Evelynme-alt/Evelynme-alt/README.md

 * 🌍  I'm based in London
-* ✉️  You can contact me at [email address](mailto:training.justit@gmail.com)
+* ✉️  You can contact me at [email address](eve.amofah@gmail.com)
-* 🧠  I'm learning R, Pandas
+* 🧠  I'm learning Excel Modelling
-* 🤝  I'm open to collaborating on Health Economics, Healthcare projects
+* 🤝  I'm open to collaborating on data and finance projects that help businesses turn insights into impactful results

 ### Skills